In this article, you will learn everything you need to know about the Next-Gen Antivirus module.

 DESCRIPTION

-Next-Gen Antivirus & MDM is the reactive protection side of our product suite.
+Next-Gen Antivirus is the reactive protection side of our product suite.
 The Next-Gen Antivirus solution reacts to infected files found on the system.
 Next-Gen Antivirus combines the techniques known by both traditional and Next-Gen Antivirus to detect and remediate viruses, APTs, financial fraud, ransomware, and data leaks.
-It complements the Threat Prevention - Endpoint product module, to offer all-around protection.
+It complements the DNS Security - Endpoint product to offer all-around protection.
 It offers a centralized management interface across all devices for easy corporate client management.
-It is flexible and easy to use and it offers a wide variety of scanning profiles to fit your corporate needs.
+It is flexible and easy to use, and it offers a wide variety of scanning profiles to fit your corporate needs.

 HOW DOES NEXT-GEN ANTIVIRUS WORKS?

-As a standalone Antivirus product, the Next-Gen Antivirus & MDM features a complex threat scan module that is capable of detecting viruses, trojans, riskware, heuristic threats, adware, backdoor, constructors, dialers, exploits, trash, APCs.
-Besides the scan module that is available on each HEIMDAL Agent installation, the Antivirus as a concept also features reporting and control dashboard, protection cloud, local quarantine location, VDFs (Virus Definition Files).
+As a standalone Antivirus product, the Next-Gen Antivirus features a complex threat scan module that is capable of detecting viruses, trojans, riskware, heuristic threats, adware, backdoor, constructors, dialers, exploits, trash, and APCs.
+Besides the scan module that is available on each HEIMDAL Agent installation, the Antivirus as a concept also features a reporting and control dashboard, protection cloud, local quarantine location, and VDFs (Virus Definition Files).

-The end-user who is allowed to start a scan operation can click on the Go To Scan button where he can select a scan type from the following:
+The end-user who is allowed to start a scan operation can click on the Go To Scan button, where they can select a scan type from the following:

 -

-Quick Scan - scans critical OS locations and the most usual target folders that are known for virus activity
+Quick Scan - scans critical OS locations and the most common target folders that are known for virus activity

 -

 This view displays a table with the latest detected infections and the following details: Hostname, Username, File, MD5, Threat Category, Infection name, Status, Resolution, and Timestamp.
-This view allows you to select one or multiple infected files and add it/them to quarantine, delete it/them, or add it/them to storage. - Infections Type
+This view allows you to select one or multiple infected files and add them to quarantine, delete them, or add them to storage. -

 This view displays a table with all quarantined files and the following details: Hostname, Username, File, MD5, Threat Category, Infection Name, Status, Resolution, and Timestamp.
-This view allows you to select one or multiple quarantined files and Remove it/them from quarantine or add it/them to storage.
+This view allows you to select one or multiple quarantined files and remove them from quarantine or add them to storage.

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.